 - Note that effective cleaning width of such vacuum cleaner is NOT the width of the vacuum, but roughly the width of the hot air port/UV lamp/suction port/beater pads/bars.
 Thus, such mattress vacuums often require plenty of time to cover larger area.

 If there is a larger outbreak of the bed bugs, there are other things one can do to get rid of them and to prevent any other future reappearance.

 Bed Bug Killers

-Individuals very sensitive to bed bugs due to asthma and various allergies, can use mattress vacuum cleaners to improve their living.
-However, in order to increase the level of cleanliness even more, consider using some non toxic, organic bed bug killer in combination with both mattress vacuum and the bed bug proof mattress encasement/protector.
+Individuals very sensitive to bed bugs due to asthma and various allergies can use mattress vacuum cleaners to improve their living.
+However, in order to increase the level of cleanliness, even more, consider using some non-toxic, organic bed bug killer in combination with both a mattress vacuum and the bed bug proof mattress encasement/protector.

 Good, non-toxic, organic bed bug killer eliminates bed bugs on contact in all stages of life (eggs, nymphs, adults).

 It should not cause stains on surfaces when applied directly to the bed sheets, mattresses, seats, carpets etc.